alextremblay/pyvm/README.md

 # Stretch goals
 `pyvm` is still a very young project, and there are many features that have yet to be implemented:

-- pipx integration (possibly by bootstrapping the pipx pex file into PYVM_HOME)
 - a `--global` flag which will set `$PYVM_HOME` default value to `/opt/pyvm` and `$PYVM_BIN` to `/usr/local/bin`
 - test coverage >=80%
 - windows support